-- In 2015, tying seventy-five percent (75%) of the equity awards granted to Messrs.
-Lauer and Shaughnessy and 50% of the equity awards granted in 2015 to all other Named Executive Officers, to achieving certain levels of stock price performance within the next four years; - In 2015 and as discussed in greater detail below, establishing executive officer performance-based restricted stock units that become eligible to vest upon achieving stock price thresholds, with the lowest threshold requiring an increase of 50% of the company's stock price from the date the award was granted. - Establishing share retention guidelines for executive officers beginning in 2011 and for our non-employee directors beginning in 2010; - Prohibiting all employees, including our Named Executive Officers, from hedging their company common stock pursuant to our Insider Trading Policy: - Prohibiting all employees, our Named Executive Officers from pledging company common stock as collateral for a loan pursuant to our Insider Trading Policy; - Beginning in 2010, removing our chief executive officer as a participant in our Executive Bonus Plan and having him participate in our stockholder-approved Performance Bonus Plan, payments under which are intended to qualify as fully deductible performance-based compensation under Internal Revenue Code Section 162(m);

-- Eliminating housing, travel and automobile allowances and related tax gross-ups starting in 2010; - Providing no golden parachute excise tax gross-ups; - · Providing no single-trigger change of control benefits; - Restricting our executive officers to be only eligible to receive the same benefits and perquisites as our other U.S. salaried employees; - · Conducting an annual Say-on-Pay advisory vote as a means to receive feedback from stockholders on our executive compensation program; and - · Engaging Radford to perform a risk analysis with respect to our compensation programs and policies, including for non-executive officers.
+- In 2016, tying approximately 50% of the equity awards granted to the Named Executive Officers (other than the former officers who did not receive grants), to achieving certain levels of stock price performance within the four years following the date of grant, subject to additional one-year of time-based vesting upon achievement of the stock price threshold; - Linking pay to performance by, for example, providing zero payout to the Named Executive Officers under the 2016 Bonus Plan due to the goals for 2016 not being met; - Establishing stock ownership guidelines for executive officers beginning in 2011 and for our non-employee directors beginning in 2010; - Prohibiting all employees, including our Named Executive Officers, from hedging their company common stock pursuant to our Insider Trading Policy; - Prohibiting all employees, including our Named Executive Officers from pledging company common stock as collateral for a loan pursuant to our Insider Trading Policy; - Providing no golden parachute excise tax gross-ups; - Generally restricting our executive officers to be eligible to receive only the same benefits and perquisites as our other U.S. salaried employees; - · Conducting an annual Say-on-Pay advisory vote as a means to receive feedback from stockholders on our executive compensation program; and - Engaging Radford to perform a risk analysis with respect to our compensation programs and policies, including for non-executive officers.